heli-toon/downloadsorter/README.md

 ## Feedback

-If you have any feedback, please reach out to me at helitoon@outlook.com
+If you have any feedback, please reach out to me at abdulkanton@gmail.com or helitoon@outlook.com